DataDog/terraform-provider-datadog/docs/resources/monitor.md

     -   Service checks:

-    A dictionary of thresholds by status.
+    List of one element containing the threshold definitions.
 Because service checks can have multiple thresholds, we don't define them directly in the query.
 Default values:

-          thresholds = {
+          monitor_thresholds {
               ok       = 1
               critical = 1
               warning  = 1
               unknown  = 1
           }

+*   `thresholds`: (Deprecated, Optional) A dictionary of thresholds by threshold type.
+Use `monitor_thresholds` instead.

 *   `notify_no_data` (Optional) A boolean indicating whether this monitor will notify when data stops reporting.
 Defaults